cwbaker/forge/docs/reference/graph-functions.md

 The boolean, numeric, string, and table values stored in the Lua tables representing targets are saved and reloaded as part of the cache.
 This includes correctly persisting cyclic relationships between tables and tables that are recursively related to target tables.

 Function and closure values are *not* saved.
-This is generally not a problem because functions and closures are defined in target prototypes and the target prototype relationship of each target is preserved across a save and a load.
+This is generally not a problem because functions and closures are defined in rules and the rule relationship of each target is preserved across a save and a load.

 **Parameters:**